Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Daniel had to admit, that hadn’t been his finest moment.
 "Well, I’m pretty sure he wasn’t being mean."

 "He wasn’t.
 If he was being mean he’d probably have ripped your arm off.
-They play…hard."
+They play... hard."

-"…I’ll keep that in mind.
+"...I’ll keep that in mind.
 Wait, didn’t you wrestle Yan on those videos?
 And again today?"

 "Yeah, but he’s pretty chill," said Julian.
 "Mostly he cares how much you can help his tribe."